unadlib/iflow/README.md

 It's dynamic and extensible, you can directly use it to add, delete and reassign the state/action.
 It completely supports plain class and function based on **mutable data structures**, and be easy to OOP.
 If you use React, you need use [react-iflow](https://github.com/unadlib/react-iflow) for the connector.

 ### Features
-* **🎯Plain class and function** - Simple, Freestyle of the store structure for personal preference.
+* **🎯Plain class and function** - Simple, capable of designing various state structure.
-* **🏬Store tree compose** - Store tree be easy to store share the operating.
+* **🏬Store tree compose** - Store tree is easy to share and operate.
 * **⚡Dynamic and hot-swapping** - Both the state and action can be directly and freely changed.
-* **💥Async function and others type functions** - Any actions will be composed or invoked internal.
+* **💥Async function and other type of functions** - Any actions will be composed or invoked internally.
-* **🚀Powerful middleware** - Middleware can handle the store any change event.
+* **🚀Powerful middleware** - Middleware can handle any store change event.
 * **🔥Store support immutable** - Store is supported to be processed into a immutable store.

 > [Documents](https://iflow.js.org/) / [中文文档](http://cn.iflow.js.org/)